Brenva Glacier: Rockfall and glacial advance

 Minor rockfalls occur very frequently from the steep mountainsides above the Brenva Glacier.

 On 18 January 1997 a major rockfall occurred at around 3725 m which initiated an enormous avalanche that travelled 5.5 km horizontally, descending over 2285 m into the floor of Val Veny.
 It killed two skiers and built a 25 m-high dam of snow and ice which temporarily blocked the Dora Baltea river, whilst the air blast destroyed mature forest trees and buildings on the opposite side of the valley.
 The total volume of rock, snow and ice was estimated at four million cubic metres.
 Further investigation suggested that the avalanche was not caused directly by the rockfall, but through seismic shock causing seracs to collapse which, in turn, then initiated the snow and ice avalanche.
 The rock avalanche itself has been described as a classic example of a sturzstrom.

 The lower section of the Brenva Glacier is covered in rock – the remnants of earlier rockfalls in November 1920 from the east face of the Grand Pilier d'Angle.
-These were four separate events, consisting of between 2.4 to 3.6 million cubic metres of rock, which then mobilised a further 7.8 to 9.9 million cubic metres of snow and ice.
+These were four separate events, consisting of between 2.4 and 3.6 million cubic metres of rock, which then mobilised a further 7.8 to 9.9 million cubic metres of snow and ice.
 Four additional pre-20th century rockfall events have also been identified on the Brenva Glacier.
 These occurred in 1767 AD; the early 14th century; between 426 and 615 AD; and between 2750 and 2350 calendar years BP.

 Evidence for the glacier's re-advance in the past has been found in the form of ancient logs buried in moraine deposits.
 These indicate that those moraines themselves had once been exposed and forested, but then subsequently reburied by new moraines during another period of glacial advance.

 Retreat of the Brenva Glacier since 1988 has exposed its lateral moraines which served to channel the massive 1997 rock avalanche between them.
 By contrast, earlier advance of the glacier that has started in 1913 served to raise the ice level above the moraines, thus causing the rock in that avalanche to come to rest outside of the moraines.

 The major rockfall events on the Brenva Glacier have deposited so much rock debris that the normal balance between the upper accumulation zone and lower ablation zone has been compromised.
 For example, the 1920 rock avalanche added so much additional material to the already rock-covered lower zone, that ablation was significantly reduced.
 This effectively insulated that part of the glacier, resulting in its advance by an extra 490 metres between 1920 and 1941, and at a time when other glaciers nearby were retreating.